 Tumors that spread hematogenously to involve the wall of the small bowel include melanoma, lung, breast, cervix, sarcoma, and colon cancer.
 These metastases can cause endoluminal obstruction.
 (See "Epidemiology, clinical features, and types of small bowel neoplasms", section on 'Metastatic lesions'.)

-Complicated hernia — Hernias are the third leading cause of intestinal obstruction, accounting for about 10 percent of all cases, and incarcerated hernias are the leading cause of complications (ischemia, necrosis, perforation) related to bowel obstruction [1,5,79,88].
+Complicated hernia — Hernias are the third leading cause of intestinal obstruction, accounting for approximately 10 percent of all cases, and incarcerated hernias are the leading cause of complications (ischemia, necrosis, perforation) related to bowel obstruction [1,5,88,97].

 External hernias occur at sites of muscular or ligamentous weakness in the abdominal wall.
 Abdominal wall and inguinal hernias are most commonly represented; femoral, obturator, and parastomal hernias can also be complicated by small bowel obstruction.

-Internal hernias cause 0.6 to 6.0 percent of small bowel obstructions and occur through acquired or congenital defects in the mesentery (table 5) [89,90].
-Acquired internal hernias can be due to adhesions, or from artificial mesenteric openings created during the course of an operation, such as during small bowel Roux-en-y (eg, Roux-en-y gastric bypass, pancreaticoduodenectomy) or ileal conduit procedures [84,91,92].
+Internal hernias cause 0.6 to 6.0 percent of small bowel obstructions and occur through acquired or congenital defects in the mesentery (table 5) [98,99].
+Acquired internal hernias can be due to adhesions, or from artificial mesenteric openings created during the course of an operation, such as during small bowel Roux-en-Y (eg, Roux-en-Y gastric bypass, pancreaticoduodenectomy) or ileal conduit procedures [93,100,101].

-Intestinal stricture — Intestinal stricture as an etiology of bowel obstruction can be due to a number of disorders, including Crohn's disease, certain drugs such as enteric-coated potassium chloride solutions and NSAIDs, radiation therapy, and mesenteric ischemia .
+Intestinal stricture — Intestinal stricture as an etiology of bowel obstruction can be due to a number of disorders, including Crohn disease, certain drugs such as enteric-coated potassium chloride solutions and nonsteroidal anti-inflammatory drugs (NSAIDs), radiation therapy, and mesenteric ischemia .
 Strictures can also occur at the site of prior gastrointestinal anastomoses.

 Small bowel stricture can also result from an episode of mesenteric ischemia.
 Because the ileocolic artery is the last branch of the superior mesenteric artery, the usual site of ischemic stricture in the small bowel is the distal ileum .
-(See "Acute mesenteric ischemia".)
+(See "Overview of intestinal ischemia in adults".)

 Volvulus — Volvulus refers to twisting of a segment of the intestinal tract around a fixed point, often leading to acute mechanical bowel obstruction.
-The most common sites of volvulus are the cecum and sigmoid colon [101,102].
-Small bowel volvulus is less common in adults, and it is usually due to congenital intestinal anomalies (primary small bowel volvulus), but may be related to a prior abdominal procedure, for which intestinal anatomy has been altered, or tumors (secondary small bowel volvulus) [103-106].
+The most common sites of volvulus are the cecum and sigmoid colon [110,111].
+Small bowel volvulus is less common in adults, and it is usually due to congenital intestinal anomalies (primary small bowel volvulus) but may be related to a prior abdominal procedure, for which intestinal anatomy has been altered, or tumors (secondary small bowel volvulus) [112,113].
+(See "Intestinal malrotation in adults", section on 'Acute clinical presentation'.)

 Gallstones or foreign body — Rarely, acute mechanical small bowel obstruction can be caused by intraluminal material.
 The site of obstruction is usually at the ileocecal valve, where the lumen of the bowel is smallest.